A medical abortion involves taking 2 medicines to end the pregnancy. You will not need surgery or an anaesthetic. It's done free of charge.

 You place each of these tablets between your gum and cheek and let them dissolve in your mouth.

 Misoprostol makes the womb contract, causing cramping and bleeding.
-Heavy bleeding usually starts 2 hours after taking misoprostol.
+Heavy bleeding usually starts 2 to 4 hours after taking misoprostol.
 But it may start sooner or later.

 You should plan this process so that it fits in with your daily schedule.
-You should take time off and make sure that you have support available at home, if you need it.
+Take time off and make sure that you have support available at home.

 Bleeding and cramping usually last for at least a few hours.
 You will probably need to take pain relief medicine (ibuprofen) at this stage.